This guide is intended to provide basic concepts and strategies for designing homes to be safer during extreme heat events (Figure 1).

 - Minimize window and glass door area, particularly if east-or-west-facing.
-(See Window and Skylight Shading Systems; Passive and Low-Energy Cooling.)
+(See Shading and Solar Control for Windows and Skylights; Passive and Low-Energy Cooling.)

 - Avoid or minimize skylights (consider light tubes as an alternative).
-(See Window and Skylight Shading Systems.)
+(See Shading and Solar Control for Windows and Skylights.)

 - Select windows with the lowest solar heat gain coefficient (SHGC) practical for your climate or install storm windows with low SHGC.
 Note this could increase wintertime heating.
 Focus on east and west windows.
 (See High-Performance (ENERGY STAR) Windows; Shading and Solar Control for Windows and Skylights; Low-E Exterior Storm Windows; Interior Storm Windows and Panels.)

 - Provide windows and glass doors with exterior shading in the form of correctly sized overhangs, porches, canopies, pergolas, shutters, screens, or other exterior shading systems.
 Note this could increase wintertime heating.
 Focus on east and west windows.
 (See Shading and Solar Control for Windows and Skylights; Window Attachments for Solar Control and Energy Efficiency)

-- Provide interior shading for windows and glass doors (though less effective than exterior shading, it is more adjustable).
+- Provide interior shading for windows and glass doors (though often less effective than exterior shading, it is typically more adjustable).
 (See Shading and Solar Control for Windows and Skylights; Window Attachments for Solar Control and Energy Efficiency)

 - Properly install and air seal high-performance windows (follow DOE Zero Energy Ready Home program requirements).
-(See High Performance Windows; Air Sealing Window and Door Rough Openings.)
+(See High-Performance (ENERGY STAR) Windows; Air Sealing Window and Door Rough Openings.)

 Attics and Roofs